getodk/docs/docs/entity-cheat-sheet.rst

 Pre-filling With Default Values
 _______________________________

-Note that if you want to use the existing value as a default, you will need to use a ``trigger`` to update the value when the entity is selected.
+Note that if you want to use the existing value as a default, you will need to use a ``trigger`` to update the value when the Entity is selected.

 .. list-table:: Example
    :widths: 10 10 10 10 10 10